Home > GPU > GPU Buyer's Guide

 • Can’t beat NVIDIA at ray tracing

 If you are looking for the best AMD GPU for graphic designing, then we think that the RX 7900 XT is a good pick.
-As mentioned in our AMD RX 7900 XT review, with the price cuts, and powerful performance, the GPU offers good value in 2024.
+As mentioned in our AMD RX 7900 XT review, with the price cuts, and powerful performance, the GPU offers good value in 2025.

 To start with, the RDNA 3 GPU is built on the Navi 31 die, which means you get more power efficiency than RDNA 2, along with enhanced ray tracing.
 Further, the GPU comes with 5,376 Stream Processors, so you can expect smooth performance while gaming or creating.

 Next, the GPU has a base clock speed of 1,378 and a boost clock speed up to 2,394 MHz – which is more or less on par with other GPUs.
-The main highlight here is the 20GB GDDR6 memory and the 320-bit memory bus, both of which should translate into speedy processing of graphics and also give you scope for future proofing.
+The main highlight here is the 20GB GDDR6 memory and the 320-bit memory bus, both of which should translate into speedy processing of graphics and also give you scope for future-proofing.

 In our review, we saw that the RX 7900 XT could easily tackle 1440p gaming and deliver a decent performance for 4K gaming.
-This means that the GPU performs well while handling graphically intensive tasks like graphic designing and video editing.
+This means that the GPU performs well while handling graphically intensive tasks like graphic design and video editing.

 How to pick the best GPU for graphic design